LarkSpur-Industries/larkspur-industries.github.io/docs/marigold-5/docs.md

 - Improve thermal contact with robot frame, check heatsink.
 - Ensure adequate airflow around the module
 - Check ambient temperature < 60°C

+### Understanding Brownouts

+**What is a brownout?**
+During high-current maneuvers (acceleration, pushing matches), the robot battery voltage can sag from 12.5V down to 6-7V for several seconds.
+This is normal FRC battery behavior.

+**Why does this matter for coprocessors?**
+Most generic 12V→5V USB adapters have a minimum input voltage of 9-10V.
+When battery voltage drops below this threshold, the adapter shuts down, rebooting your co-processor.

+**How Marigold-5 solves this:**
+The TPS56A37 buck converter maintains stable 5.1V output down to 7V input.
+During a match when your battery sags to 7.5V, Marigold-5 keeps the power running stable for all devices connected.

 ---